Freetz/freetz/make/README.md

      - [Freetz Konfiguration](../docs/make/samba.md#freetz-konfiguration)

   * **[Screen 4.6.2](../docs/make/screen.md)<a id='screen'></a>**<br>
     Screen is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells.
 Each virtual terminal provides the functions of the DEC VT100 terminal and, in addition, several control functions from the ANSI X3.64 (ISO 6429) and ISO 2022 standards (e.g., insert/delete line and support for multiple character sets).
 There is a scrollback history buffer for each virtual terminal and a copy-and-paste mechanism that allows the user to move text regions between windows.
 When screen is called, it creates a single window with a shell in it (or the specified command) and then gets out of your way so that you can use the program as you normally would.
 Then, at any time, you can create new (full-screen) windows with other programs in them (including more shells), kill the current window, view a list of the active windows, turn output logging on and off, copy text between windows, view the scrollback history, switch between windows, etc. All windows run their programs completely independent of each other.
-Programs continue to run when their window is currently not visible and
+Programs continue to run when their window is currently not visible and even when the whole screen session is detached from the users terminal.
      - [Bedienung](../docs/make/screen.md#bedienung)
      - [aushängen/detach](../docs/make/screen.md#aushängendetach)
      - [einhängen/attach](../docs/make/screen.md#einhängenattach)
      - [PuTTY-Tip: Änderung der Fensterbreite beim Screen-Start verhindern](../docs/make/screen.md#putty-tip-änderung-der-fensterbreite-beim-screen-start-verhindern)

   * **[ser2net 2.7](../docs/make/ser2net.md)<a id='ser2net'></a>**<br>
     Ser2net is a program for allowing network connections to serial ports.
-It supports RFC 2217 (remote control of serial port
+It supports RFC 2217 (remote control of serial port parameters), but you must have a complient client.

   * **<u>sfk: Swiss File Knife 1.9.5.0</u><a id='sfk'></a>**<br>
     Swiss File Knife - A Command Line Tools Collection This packages provides the freeware version of SFK, see http://stahlworks.com/dev/swiss-file-knife.html for further information

   * **<u>sg3_utils (binary only)</u><a id='sg3_utils'></a>**<br>
     The sg3_utils package contains utilities that send SCSI commands to devices.
 As well as devices on transports traditionally associated with SCSI (e.g. Fibre Channel (FCP), Serial Attached SCSI (SAS) and the SCSI Parallel Interface(SPI)) many other devices use SCSI command sets.
 ATAPI cd/dvd drives and SATA disks that connect via a translation layer or a bridge device are examples of devices that use SCSI command sets.
 This package is primarly used by the spindown cgi package.
-Note also that
+Note also that currently only sg_start is built and used, other tools may follow as needed.

   * **<u>shellinabox 2.14</u><a id='shellinabox'></a>**<br>
     Shell In A Box implements a web server that can export arbitrary command line tools to a web based terminal emulator.
 This emulator is accessible to any JavaScript and CSS enabled web browser and does not require any additional browser plugins.